ONSdigital/sdg-indicators/_pages/about.md

 Our [Guidance page](https://github.com/ONSdigital/sdg-indicators/wiki/Clone-your-own%3A-step-by-step-instructions-%28Windows%29) also documents this process in more detail for first-time users.

-Our site has earned the [WCAG 2.1 AA standard certification from the Digital Accessibility Centre](http://digitalaccessibilitycentre.org/index.php/office-for-national-statistics-sdg).

 If you have any feedback on this website or UK SDG data then please contact us at <a href="mailto:{{site.email_contacts.questions}}">{{site.email_contacts.questions}}</a>.
 The answers to some frequently asked questions are also available in the [Frequently Asked Questions]({{ site.baseurl }}{% link _pages/faq.md %}).